FEATURED CREDIT CARDS

 Here’s a breakdown of the process:

-1. Online Application (Soft Inquiry): You fill out a quick application with your personal and financial details.
+1. Online Application (Soft Inquiry): Fill out a quick application with your personal and financial details.
 Honest Loans uses this information to match you with potential lenders.
-Critically, this initial step involves only a soft credit check, so your credit score is not impacted.
+This initial step involves only a soft credit check, so your credit score is not impacted.

-2. Lender Network Evaluation: The lenders in Honest Loans' network specialize in working with bad credit borrowers.
-They evaluate your application based on alternative criteria, such as your income, employment status, and banking history, rather than just your FICO® score.
+2. Lender Network Evaluation: The lenders specialize in working with bad credit borrowers.
+They evaluate your application based on alternative criteria, such as income, employment status, and banking history, rather than just your FICO® score.

-3. Final Offer (Potential Hard Inquiry): If you are matched with a lender, you will receive an offer based on this initial evaluation.
-However, the final terms and conditions are set by the individual lender.
-The Honest Loans website states that while Honest Loans itself doesn't perform a credit check, its lenders may do so before finalizing the loan.
-It is essential to review the final offer carefully to understand all terms, including any potential hard credit check.
+3. Final Offer (Potential Hard Inquiry): If you are matched with a lender, you will receive an offer.
+The final terms are set by the individual lender.
+Some lenders may perform a hard credit check before finalizing the loan.
+It is essential to review all terms carefully.

 4. Fast Funding: If you accept an offer, funds can often be deposited into your bank account as soon as the next business day.